BabaLabs/dyradia-wiki/lore/dyradia-current/notable-places-events-current/mehrendt/lower-cities-settlements.md

 ### Overview

 Officially, Fort Glasswake is a training installation: disciplined troops, clean formations, and endless drills.
-Unofficially, it watches the sea and the southern routes—especially anything coming to and from the Church island.
+Unofficially, it watches the sea and the southern routes, especially anything coming to and from the Church island.

 ### Governance & Faces